 If you have mycotoxins in your feed, you may consider feeding a binder such as sodium bentonite or calcium aluminosilicate.
 The theory is that the binder decontaminates mycotoxins in the feed by binding them strongly and preventing absorption of mycotoxins in the digestive tract.
 Although these products are approved for use in feed, the FDA does not recognize these binders as aflatoxin management strategies.

-Reducing Aflotoxin in Corn During Harvest and Storage - University of Georgia Extension
+Reducing Aflatoxin in Corn During Harvest and Storage - University of Georgia Extension